shivanshsahajpal22-dev/SocialEngineering/Phising_Guide/Phising_Guide_1.md

 # PHISHING GUIDE 1

+`People are always the weakest links`

 WARNING: This for Authorized and fully permitted red team engagement only.
 Using this without legal permission can land you in JAIL
 Owner does not stand accountable for anything

+`Phishing and social engineering is a field that depends on the adjacent OSINT field to take input and the malware field to deliver the actual payload.`

 **Tools of the craft**